viblo/pymunk/docs/src/installation.rst

     > python setup.py build_ext

-If you got the source and just want to use it directly you probably want to compile Chipmunk inplace, that way the output is put directly into the correct place in the source folder::
+If you got the source and just want to use it directly you probably want to compile Chipmunk in-place, that way the output is put directly into the correct place in the source folder::

     > python setup.py build_ext --inplace

 On Windows you will need to use a gcc-compatible compiler.
-The prebuilt version distributed with pymunk were compiled with the mingwpy GCC compiler at https://mingwpy.github.io/
+The pre-built version distributed with pymunk were compiled with the mingwpy GCC compiler at https://mingwpy.github.io/